unahouExosite/docs/scripting/README.md

   ------------------------------------------------------------------------------
   Returns:         true :: boolean         - sms was successfully sent
-          false ,reason :: boolean ,string - sms was not successfully sent
+          false, reason :: boolean, string - sms was not successfully sent
 ```

 * `dispatch.tweet(auth, message)`

-    Sends a 'message' to www.twitter.com on behalf of the authenticated twitter
+    Sends a `message` on behalf of the authenticated twitter user application.
-    user application.

 ```
   ------------------------------------------------------------------------------